 Thank you for being a MedMutual Advantage plan member.
 With healthcare systems returning to more normal operations, we encourage you to make an appointment to see your primary care provider (PCP) and get needed preventive screenings and care.
 To make it easier to do so, as of July 1, 2020, through Dec.
-31, 2020, Medical Mutual is waiving your copay for any in-network lab or diagnostic tests performed on the same day as your PCP visit.
-Because your Medicare Advantage plan already has a \$0 copay for PCP visits, this means your in-network PCP copay and same-day lab or diagnostic testing copay for the remainder of 2020 will be \$0.
-Your normal copay and any other costs still apply for any other services you receive.
+31, 2020, Medical Mutual is waiving the copay you would normally be charged to visit your in-network PCP.
+We are also waiving copays for any in-network lab or diagnostic tests performed on the same day as your PCP visit.
+This means that your in-network PCP copay and same-day lab or diagnostic testing copay for the remainder of 2020 will be \$0.
+Your normal copay and any other costs still apply for any other services you may receive.

-If you see your PCP remotely using video conferencing services (also known as telehealth), your lab and diagnostic testing copay will be waived as long as the tests are performed on the same day as your PCP telehealth visit.
+If you see your PCP remotely using video conferencing services (also known as telehealth), your office visit copay will be waived as long as your appointment includes both an audio and video component.
+Your normal copay will still apply for PCP appointments conducted over the phone without video.
+Your lab and diagnostic testing copay will be waived as long as the tests are performed on the same day as your PCP telehealth visit.

 Keep this letter and bring it with you to appointments.
-You may present it to anyone who asks you to pay your lab or diagnostic testing copay on the same day as your PCP visit.
-Providers may also call the number on the back of your ID card for confirmation of this change.
+You may present it to anyone who asks you to pay your office visit and lab/diagnostic testing copays on the same day as your PCP visit.
+Your ID card will not reflect this change, but providers may call the number on the back of your ID card for confirmation of the change.